Beau Atkinson

 Beau Atkinson (born June 16, 2004) is an American college football defensive end for the Ohio State Buckeyes.
 He previously played for the North Carolina Tar Heels.

 Early life

 Atkinson attended Leesville Road High School in Raleigh, North Carolina.
 Atkinson was rated as a four-star recruit and committed to play college football for the North Carolina Tar Heels over offers from schools such as Miami, Michigan, NC State, Penn State, Virginia, and Virginia Tech.

 College career

 North Carolina

 In his first two collegiate seasons in 2022 and 2023, Atkinson appeared in 13 games and notched 19 tackles with four and a half being for a loss, three and a half sacks, and a forced fumble.
 In week 10 of the 2024 season, he notched four and a half tackles for a loss, and three and a half sacks, in a win over Florida State, earning Atlantic Coast Conference (ACC) defensive lineman of the week honors.

-On April 16, 2025, Atkinson entered the transfer portal.
+On April 16, 2025, Atkinson entered the NCAA transfer portal.